Magic Formatter

 Relationship to tone and dictionary

-Magic Formatter is separate from tone controls and the dictionary.
+Magic Formatter works alongside the tone presets and the dictionary.

 • Dictionary entries help Vibe Typer prefer your chosen terms and replacements.